 However, these fees exist, so it’s critical to read fee disclosures before you open an account.
 For example, Bank of America Advantage Savings accounts charge $8 per month (but you can qualify for a fee waiver by keeping at least $500 in your account or meeting other criteria).

 Maintenance fees and other bank fees are especially problematic if you use multiple savings accounts to organize your finances.

 Excess Transaction Fees

-Bank customers are often surprised to learn that they don’t have unlimited access to their funds.
-For most people, the limits never cause a problem.
-Still, federal law limits certain types of withdrawals from your savings account to six per month.
-That includes transfers to your checking account and other types of transfers.
+Bank customers are often surprised to learn that they may not have unlimited access to their funds.
+Federal law previously limited certain types of withdrawals from your savings account to six per month.
+In April 2020, in light of the coronavirus pandemic, the Federal Reserve amended the rule to let banking institutions suspend such limits.
+However, if your bank still imposes them, this can includes transfers to your checking account and other types of transfers.
 Withdrawals at an ATM, with a teller, or by check request typically do not count toward that limit.

 Six transfers are more than enough in most cases.
 But if you ever need to go above that limit, your bank may charge a fee.
 For example, Ally Bank charges $10 for excess transactions, and other banks charge similar fees or nothing at all.
 That said, after too many excessive transactions, banks may close your account or convert it to a checking account.

 It’s possible to pay a variety of additional fees, depending on what happens in your account.
 For example, banks may charge to provide paper statements or send replacement ATM cards—services you may never need.
 Also, depositing bad checks into your account can lead to fees, even though it wasn’t your fault somebody bounced a check.